 A Business Coach is not a mentor

-.
-A mentor is very important as a business person and plays the game in the same field as the Entrepreneur.
+A mentor is very important as a business person and plays the game in the same field as an Entrepreneur.
 He or she is at the point the Entrepreneur tries to get to.
-To translate this to sport, the mentor is a top ranking player and the Entrepreneur is just starting out, working hard to get to the same level as the mentor.
+To translate this to the sports world, the mentor is a top ranking player and the Entrepreneur is just starting out, working hard to get to the same level as the mentor.
 In its base the mentor is competition.
-Of course the distance between both is so large that the Entrepreneur is not yet a threat to the mentor.
+Of course, the distance between both is so large that the Entrepreneur is not yet a threat to the mentor.
 A mentor is someone we look towards because we want to learn how to improve our skills and talents to become like them.
 But you can be pretty sure that the mentor has a coach – that’s why he is up there.

 A Business Coach is part of the success and should be reimbursed accordingly